 Each individual's oral presentation style and effectiveness will be evaluated and the results will be available under the weekly report assignment on moodle before the next week's class so that improvements can be made.
 Some of the presentations will be video taped.
 Each student will be asked to evaluate his/her own presentations and develop plans, with the lab instructor and staff, for improvement.
 The written plans will be used later in the semester to assess improvement.

-All computer presentation material must be uploaded to the designated ECE lab web site the day preceding the group’s presentation time.
+All computer presentation material must be up-loaded to the designated Blackboard lab web site the day preceding the group's presentation time.
 A typical guideline for PowerPoint type presentations is available from SAE.
-The current week’s presentation must always have the same file name so that they can be easily made available to TAs and the Project Advisors.
-The title of the file must be EE(class#)(Section #)(Project number), i.e. EE3331001P05.
 Each PowerPoint presentation should have page numbers and the name of the student presenting the slide as foot notes.

 Each student should read the assigned material, be prepared to discuss the material in class and take a test over the material.

 Each project team must keep a project notebook.
-This notebook must be up-loaded to the designated ECE lab web site.
+This notebook must be up-loaded to the designated Blackboard lab web site.
 All project related written work and reference material should be kept in this notebook as far as practical.
-The format for the project notebook is described in the ECE Written Report Formats.
+The format for the project notebook is described in the ECE Written Report Formats

 The Gantt chart and budget should be updated on a weekly basis clearly indicating changes from the previous week and from the original plan.